bark-simulator/bark-ml/Readme.md

 env = gym.make("highway-v0")
 ```

-The highway scenario is a curved road with four lanes with all vehicles are controlled by the intelligent driver model (IDM).
+The highway scenario is a curved road with four lanes where all vehicles are being controlled by the intelligent driver model (IDM).
 For more details have a look [here](https://bark-simulator.github.io/tutorials/bark_ml_environments/#highway).

 Available environments: